Takezooo/ATM_Project_w_flashdrive/README.md

 # ATM_Project_w_flashdrive
 By DAVE JORNALES

-- Make sure to keep them together inside the a folder.
+- Make sure to keep them together inside the folder.
 - Set path for flashdrive text file.
 - Make sure to create a blank text file in your flashdrive.
 - Upon running please choose insert card first if the file in your flashdrive is